Abraham George is widely known for his highly acclaimed

 He has a basic degree in Science (BSc), MA in Political Science and M.Phil in International Politics.

-Dakshina Murthy, who teaches Covering International News, Political Reporting and Writing for the Web, started his career with Sunday Mid-Day in Bangalore and went on to work for several media houses, including The Indian Express, The Press Trust of India, Deccan Herald and the Hindustan Times.
-He has reported on several events of national importance like the Babri Masji dispute, the Gorkhaland agitation and the 1991 Himalayan earthquake.
-He is well known for his election reportage.
-He has also covered the proceedings of both Houses of Parliament extensively.
+Dakshina Murthy, who teaches Covering International News, Political Reporting and Writing for the Web at IIJNM, started his career with Sunday Mid-Day in Bangalore in 1983 and went on to work for several media houses, including The Indian Express, The Press Trust of India, Deccan Herald and the Hindustan Times.

-Dakshina Murthy is the author of "The Anopheles Sting" , a book of fiction, published recently by Dronequill.
+Dakshina Murthy is the author of "The Anopheles Sting" , a book of fiction, published in 2013 by Dronequill.

 A.G. today provides content management to software firms